 Turning away, I laid back in the helicopter alongside my friends, Jefferies holding Sprite beneath his arm with a smile.
 I remember being thankful that at least none of us got dismembered, this time, but the reaction of the necromancer still bothered me.
 He genuinely thought that we were completely doomed.
 Maybe he didn't realize that the parasitic universe had been severed from our own, and came to his own conclusion in his mind, but either way, he seemed absolutely terrified, and that made me wonder what exactly we were up against.
 Why would he destroy his own soul, rather than face whatever was coming?
 None of us really had an answer for that, but it spoke volumes that the Travelers were willing to annihilate our entire universe in order to prevent it from happening.

 Anyway, that whole area was apparently the site of a long-dead Karasu-Tengu cult, where they had killed a very large number of crows for an undisclosed reason, presumably for some sort of sacrifice, though Barry tells me that doesn't make any sense.
 The necromancer wasn't using the souls of dead humans, either.
 Instead, he was using the souls of the birds to fuel whatever sort of altar or conduit he had made in there - he wasn't consuming them at all, if he even could.
 Only thing is, that altar didn't work the way it was supposed to.
 What that would've meant for us, we're still not entirely sure.
 The cleanup crew recovered some books that the Prometheus raid missed, which gave us an idea of what was really going on, but they got everything else, including the body, and whatever creature in there was pretending to be a crow.
 They didn't get to keep it for long though, because one of our jets intercepted the transport and shot it down.
-The only thing that survived were a couple chunks of the necromancer, but the runes he had used were lost.
+The only thing that survived were a couple chunks of the necromancer, but the runes he had used were lost, and the footage from our recordings was too grainy to make them out.
 All we know is that they were linked to the entity known as Bor-Geth - the blindfolded horrorshow that we encountered back in Operation Osiris.
 The books claimed that it ruled over a race of occult practitioners known as warlocks, in a frozen wasteland called the Stygian Reach, and we assume that these warlocks were the flying, hooded creatures that nearly killed Jefferies.
-The 'darklings' that the necromancer had mentioned, on the other hand, were likely the legionnaires and their controllers, the latter of which he referred to as ascendants, but there was no mention of either in any of the books, nor anything about the Astral Lords or the Lunar Fortress.
+The ‘darklings' that the necromancer had mentioned, on the other hand, were likely the legionnaires and their controllers, the latter of which he referred to as ascendants, but there was no mention of either in any of the books, nor anything about the Astral Lords or the Lunar Fortress.

 Something of particular interest, though, was the blood of the necromancer.
 According to Barry's contacts in medical, if you injected it into living tissue, it would heal pretty much anything.
 It cured cancer, diseases, injuries - you name it.
 Except a couple days later, it would turn you into ... something.
 I never saw the creatures that came out of those experiments, but they apparently all resembled birds, in the loosest possible definition of the word.
 The most dangerous variation happened when you injected an actual bird with it, which resulted in a fourth-dimensional monster that could fly through walls like they were air.
-I'm told it 'disassembled' several researchers before they finally figured out how to kill it.
-We don't know how the necromancer managed to tolerate the blood, but we're guessing that's what gave him the ability to dodge bullets given that he wasn't actually eating the souls he had collected.
+I'm told it ‘disassembled' several researchers before they finally figured out how to kill it.
+We don't know how the necromancer managed to tolerate the blood, but we're guessing that's what granted him the ability to dodge bullets given that he wasn't actually eating the souls he had collected.

 Another fun, but comparatively useless discovery, was the violet fire that burned inside the cave.
 You could spread it onto anything that would normally catch fire, but it would take thousands of years to actually consume its fuel, and was resistant to things like water and wind, so in the ideal environment, it would burn forever.
 It was maintained by a swarm of highly efficient, self-replicating organisms, but they didn't fully inhabit the third dimension, so our ability to study them was limited.